roboreactor/genflow_mini_alpha/README.md

 Inside the node, functionality communicates with the UDP to send the data from one node to the other allowing you to replicate the function to control as many devices as you can in the local network increasing the possibility to do swarm and group tasks better inside the node that you replicate on each device.

-#
+# Installation

-## To begin using Genflow MINI start by installing it.

-> We strongly recommend you use a premium SD card from a reputable manufacturer such as Sandisk, Kingston or Samsung, using an “A1” (or better) grade SD card with more then 64GB capacity.
+> 💡 We strongly recommend you use a premium SD card from a reputable manufacturer such as Sandisk, Kingston or Samsung, using an “A1” (or better) grade SD card with more then 64GB capacity.

 ## Genflow Mini OS (for rpi, jetson)